 The use of binary, octal, and hexadecimal (boz) constants is very limited in Fortran 2018.
 They are allowed only in data statements and as actual arguments for appropriate intrinsic procedures.
-A boz constant will be allowed in
+A boz constant will be allowed

-- an initialization of a named constant or variable of type integer or real, - as the right-hand side of an intrinsic assignment where the variable is of type integer or real, - as a value in an array constructor with a type-spec that specifies the type integer or real, or - as an integer value in an enum constructor (Section 9.2).
+- in an initialization of a named constant or variable of type integer or real, - as the right-hand side of an intrinsic assignment where the variable is of type integer or real, - as an integer value in an enum constructor (Section 9.3), oe - as a value in an array constructor with a type-spec that specifies the type integer or real.